Privacy Policy

 Right to data portability

-You can request that we provide you with the data you have provided to us in a structured, commonly used and machine-readable format and that you can transfer this data to another controller without hindrance from us, provided that
+You may request that we provide you with the data you have provided to us in a structured, commonly used and machine-readable format and that you may transfer this data to another controller without hindrance from us, provided that

-- we process this data on the basis of your revocable consent or to fulfil a contract between us, and
+- we process this data on the basis of your revocable consent or for the performance of a contract between us, and

-- this processing is carried out using automated procedures.
+- this processing is carried out using automated means.

 If technically feasible, you may request that we transfer your data directly to another controller.